vidjil/vidjil/doc/admin.md

 and is complementary to the [Docker/Server documentation](server.md).
 Users should consult the [Web Platform User Manual](user.md).

-# Analysis configurations

-This page shows the configurations list.
-Config are just parameters for running Vidjil-algo or other V(D)J analysis software.

-Each configuration has permissions for

-# Pre-process configurations
+# Configuring pre-processes, processes and post-processes

+## Pre-processes (after sample upload)

+Custom pre-processing steps can be added.
+They are called right after the upload of each sample, before launching the main processes.
-Custom pre-processing steps can be added before launching an analysis, for example to filter out some reads, to demultiplex UMI or to merge paired-end reads.
+They can be used, for example to filter out some reads, to demultiplex UMI or to merge paired-end reads.
 Admins can add new pre-processes, and users can select a pre-process if they are allowed to.

+Warning:
+Adding externl program may bring additional security or performance issues.
+Be sure of scripts that you add before putting them on a production server.

-## Adding a pre-process
+### Adding a pre-process

 Steps may differ if you use a plain-installation or a docker image.